-If your kids have been asking for a pet, a bird can be a great choice.
+If you’re looking for great pet options for kids, or if your children have been asking for a pet, a bird can be a great choice.
 They teach different responsibilities than a dog or a cat would but with the same valuable lesson behind them.
 How do you know if your family is ready for a feathered friend?

 There’s a lot to consider before bringing a bird into your home, including (but definitely not limited to) finding a vet, building an environment they’ll enjoy, and even educating yourself about avian behavior.
 Luckily, these are activities the whole family can be involved in.
 With so many diverse species of birds available in pet stores and through rescues, you’re bound to find someone whose needs and behaviors fit right in at your house.
 Before you make the move, though, be sure you’ve thought it through — bringing home a bird can be life changing for kids!